Information for change of name by Suzanne Riley Sunshine Coast Marriage Celebrant

 Use this link to obtain a registered certificate of marriage for a marriage solemnised in Qld outside of this 60 day link time.
 Qld Marriage application

 The official, registered Marriage Certificate which is issued by the Dept of Births, Deaths and Marriages is the document which can be used as proof of marriage, to change your name on your official documents such as your Driver’s licence, Medicare card, Bank accounts, Tax Office information, Electoral Role, Passport, Superannuations, Wills etc.

-The Office of Births, Deaths and Marriages has extremely strict privacy guidelines.
+The Office of Births, Deaths and Marriages in Queensland has extremely strict privacy guidelines.
 Your Celebrant cannot apply for your official certificate on your behalf.

 NOTE: The Official Certificate application process varies from state to state.